Step 1: Choose a degree

 Other accommodation options

-If you are offered a place you can choose to accept, defer or decline.
+If you are offered a place at the University of Melbourne you may choose to accept, defer or decline.
 To accept your offer, you'll need to follow the instructions in your offer email and complete the first steps of your enrolment.